sillythewanderer/C-Pong/README.md

     sudo pacman -S raylib

-then make a folder:

-    mkdir CPong

-then enter your folder:

-    cd CPong
+then chose a folder to store this small game and open that folder in a terminal emulator (like KDE Konsole or Kitty)

 then clone the repo:

     git clone https://github.com/sillythewanderer/C-Pong

+enter the src folder

+from the src folder run:

+    make

+this command makes a linux executable file called "Pong"

-then lastly run the binary with ./Pong or in some GUI
+then lastly run the binary with:

+    ./Pong

+you can also run it in a gui

+I might make precompiled binaries eventually